ibm-cloud-docs/cloud-object-storage/cli/rclone.md

 	endpoint>1
 ```

-  1. Specify an IBM COS Location Constraint.
+  8. Specify an IBM COS Location Constraint.
 The location constraint must match the endpoint.
+For more information about endpoints, see [Endpoints and storage locations](/docs/services/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints).

 ```
  1 / US Cross Region Standard